 Step 5: Build something!

 That’s it.
 The Lego wall is complete.
 Build anything you want.
 We decided to build a pixel version of our logo (which I’ll walk about in another blog post).
 Next up we’re planning on doing some of our favorite video game characters.
-The best part is that anyone can build anything they want, and the Lego wall makes for a nice break away from all the time we spend coding web sites.
+The best part is that anyone can build anything they want, and the wall mounted Lego board makes for a nice break away from all the time we spend coding web sites.

 Lego minifig photo credit: brad montgomery